 Tripe + Drisheen is a quality ad-free newspaper for Cork city and county - delivered by email

-Tripe+Drisheen is a reader-supported local journalism publication about Cork city and county, founded and currently edited by JJ O’Donoghue.
-Previously, Ellie O’Byrne was edited T+D. We started publishing in February 2021 and we publish a mixture of news, features and opinion pieces.
+Tripe+Drisheen is a reader-supported local journalism publication about Cork city and county.
+We started publishing in February 2021 and we publish a mixture of news, features and opinion pieces.

 Our motto is “slow news is good news” - we believe people in Cork deserve detailed, in-depth reporting on the issues that impact on their lives.
 You can read our manifesto for local news here.